podsv-fs26-ad24/group7_carbon_gatekeeper_dashboard/README.md

 # Carbon Gatekeeper Dashboard

-An interactive, web-based decision-support tool that links planned business travel to annual CO₂ budgets.
+An interactive and web-based decision-support tool that links planned business travel to annual CO₂ budgets.
 The dashboard analyses planned itineraries against historical travel records to answer three operational questions:

 - What is the current CO₂ budget status and compliance across all Business Units?
 - Which planned routes have viable lower-carbon transport alternatives?